 Lucerne is located on the edge of Lake Lucerne, which offers stunning views of the surrounding Alps.
-One of the best things to do in Lucerne is taking a scenic walk around the lake, giving you ample time to enjoy views of it all.
+One of the best things to do in Lucerne is take a scenic walk around the lake, giving you ample time to enjoy views of it all.

 The walking trails offer beautiful views of the mountains and the lake.
 You can also stop at one of the many cafes or restaurants located along the trail for a bite to eat or a drink.
 Be sure to take a walk around Lake Lucerne during your visit to Lucerne.